caggursoy/intro-to-spm/walkthrough/preprocessing/preprocessing.md

 - Now every field should be filled and should look like this:
 ![Input Slice Timing menu after](./imgs/slice/img11.png)
 - Click the green *Play* - *Run Batch* button on the top menu
+- After the calculation is completed, save the settings of this step to a `.mat` file as a batch by clicking the `Save` icon on the top menu

 ## Realignment
 - Time for spatial realignment